davisdw/Lending_Club_Loan_Prediction_Analysis/README.md

+Took it further and use confusion matrix to determine how the model made it’s prediction

 To test how accurate Lending Club makes their loan decisions, used logistic regression model

 S/N: data has to be numeric and free of any Null values